-In short, icloud.com lets you access your iCloud photos on PC through your browser: you can view, select all or multiple photos on iCloud and download them one by one.
-There’s no way to download all photos at once through iСloud.com if you have more than 1000 items in your library.
+In short, iСloud.com lets you access your iCloud photos on PC through your browser: you can view, select all or multiple photos on iCloud and download them one by one to your PC.
+There’s no way to download or select all photos at once through iСloud.com if you have more than 1000 items in your library.

 iCloud for Windows does let you download all of the photos without selecting them all one by one, but it doesn’t preserve the album structure (only downloads photos by years) and isn’t very stable in general and quite difficult to set up.